 (a) while the member was 65 years of age or older, except on or after October 1, 1993, while the member was 55 years of age or older; and

-(b) on or after March 22, 1991, while the member, regardless of age, was institutionalized, and the MassHealth agency determined that the member could not reasonably be expected to return home.
+(b) on or after March 22, 1991, while the member, regardless of age, was institutionalized and the MassHealth agency determined that the member could not reasonably be expected to return home.

 (c) Effective for dates of death on or after December 31, 2016, MassHealth will offset the estate recovery claim by the total of any premiums paid to the MassHealth agency on behalf of the member when the member was 55 years of age or older.